 The Free Particle

-We explore the fact that the separated variable solution for a free particle with V(x)=0 cannot be normalized and what this implies, qualitatively show the position-momentum uncertainty relation for the general solution, and calculate and physically interpret the phase velocity and group velocity of Ψ(x,t).
+For a free particle with V(x)=0, we examine the fact that the separated solution cannot be normalized and what this implies, qualitatively show the position-momentum uncertainty relation for the general solution, and derive and physically interpret the phase velocity and group velocity of Ψ(x,t).

 TL;DR